TheDeanLab/COMPASS/_sources/physical_assembly/physical_assembly.rst.txt

 The installation of our custom angled piezo mount is designed to be directly compatible with ASI translation stages.
 ASI translation stages feature M6 hole pairs that are spaced along the length of the translation stage at intervals dependent on the specific stage one is using.
 The mounting process involves aligning these 4 holes with 4 of the M6 holes on the translation stage and screwing them in.
-For ease of screwing in the base, there are four holes on the angled face of the mount shown in B that a screwdriver is able to pass directly through to screw as shown in C. An alternative method of mounting is shown in D, where the window on the back of the angle mount is able to be screwed through as well.
+For ease of screwing in the base, there are four through holes on the angled face of the mount shown in B that a screwdriver is able to pass directly through to screw as shown in C. An alternative method of mounting is shown in D, where the window on the back of the angle mount is able to be screwed through as well.

 .. image:: Images/Anglemount.png
     :align: center